digitalcraftsman/hugo-agency-theme/README.md

 Thanks to

 - [David Miller](//github.com/davidtmiller) for creating this theme
-- [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.
+- [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project
+- [Michael Grosser](https://github.com/stp-ip) for contributing a significant amount of improvements